 The first edition of this Essential Guide was written in 2016 to match the Self Review Framework (SRF) criteria at that time.
-This second edition has been updated to match the new SRF criteria launched in September 2018.
-The term education technology has been used throughout as it encompasses IT, ICT and Computing and also matches the new SRF.
+This third edition has been updated to match the new SRF criteria that will be launched in 2021.
+The term education technology has been used throughout as it encompasses IT, ICT and Computing and also matches the updated SRF.